loganthompson/cordova-cardflight/README.md

 ## New in 2.0
 - Dynamic metadata!
 Just pass a 'metadata' object with other charge params
-- `setApitokens` no longer automatically starts the reader.
+- `setApiTokens` no longer automatically starts the reader.
 This is extremely helpful if you don't want the SDK to ask for microphone permissions at startup (and just provides more control).
 - Adds Android support
   - _Note: Android version does not yet include keyed entry view._